AkashBhagatGH/RailBooker--RTS/README.md

 # 🚆 RailBooker – Railway Reservation System

-**RailBooker** is a dynamic web-based platform that allows users to search trains, book tickets, and manage their travel seamlessly.
-Designed for ease of use, it includes a dedicated admin interface for managing train data efficiently.
+**RailBooker** is a PHP & MySQL-based web app for railway reservations.
+Users can view trains, book tickets, and manage profiles.
+Admins can add and manage trains via a dedicated admin panel.
+With secure login, responsive UI, and full CRUD functionality, it's an ideal project for learning full-stack web development.

 ---